 Yes, by appointment.

-Will the Center for Career Development be open?
+Is the Center for Career Development open?

 Yes, by appointment.

-Will special accommodations be available?
+Are special accommodations available?

 Yes.
 Please contact the Academic Support Center.